obwan02/WorldRender/README.md

 # Design Decisions
-0. Use `struct`s for plain data, and `class`es for classes.
-   This means all `struct`s should be trivial
 1. Simple decisions to get fast baseline performance.
 2. KISS
-3. Simple is a lot better than complex - refactor code if it gets too messy.
+3. Refactor often and sooner (don't take this overboard tho).
 4. The end goals are fairly lofty, which means sacrifices need to made in places - especially where certain features are not necessary.
 For example, hot-reloading graphics api backends is something that can be foregone as it is not necessary.

-   This also includes features such as full-on c++ iterators for every custom datastructures - that just takes up unecessary time.

-6. Minimise, and elminate wherever possible, pre-processor directives that change code paths.
+5. Minimise, and elminate wherever possible, pre-processor directives that change code paths.
 If it is implemented, there should be clear documentation in both the file header comment, and at the site of the directive.